Hendejac/CpHMD-Analysis/index.md

 The purpose of the CpHMD-Analysis tool is to aid users in processing lambda and log files from Constant pH Molecular Dynamics (CpHMD) simulations run from the molecular dynamics software packages in [Amber](https://ambermd.org/) and [CHARMM](https://www.charmm.org/).
 This python library is equiped to calculate the unprotonated fraction, pure and mixed states, running unprotonated fractions, and pK<sub>a</sub>s of titratable residues from the lambda files produced by CpHMD simulations.
 Additionally, functions have been added to the library to make plotting the running unprotonated fractions and titrations curves quick and easy.
-Since CpHMD is often used with a pH-based replica exchange protocol the library also can calculate exchange statics and plot replica walks.
+Since CpHMD is often used with a pH-based replica exchange protocol the library also can calculate exchange statics and plot the replica walks.

 # What's Included?

 ### 1 - cphmdanalysis.py
-This is the python library and composed of 4 classes and 2 functions
+This is the python library and is composed of 4 classes and 2 functions.
 #### Included Classes
 1.) class lambda_data

-*This class allows you to load lambda files and calculate the unprotated fractions and compute the running of the unprotated fractions.*
+*This class allows you to load lambda files and calculate the unprotated fractions and compute the running unprotated fractions over the simulation time.*

 2.) class plotting_lambda_data